 Plan your meals.
 By doing this, you can avoid waste.

 2. Get away from fast clothing.

 Think about reusing or buying second hand clothing.
-Why you will love wearing second clothing:
+Believe me, there are reasons why you will love wearing second clothing:

-You will be unique, no one else will have the same.
+You will be unique, no one else will have the same clothing.